How to Disable User Account Control (UAC) in Windows 11

 While running the Windows 11 system, active applications make significant internal changes to fit their software for the computer.

 The UAC pops up with the prompt for administrator permission.
-The UI to disable user account control Windows 11 version differs from the UAC for previous versions through the Control Panel-based steps.
+The UI to disable user account control in Windows 11 version differs from the UAC for previous versions through the Control Panel-based steps.
 But this method is the simplest option for users with limited technical expertise.

 How to do this?